Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Methods

-Initial conditions are generated in standard IEEE double precision ($L_w=64$).
-This introduces a discrepancy with the low-$N$ $(\leq 64)$ experiments for which the initial iteration is performed with $L_w = 52$, but if convergence is already achieved for $\epsilon=10^{-10}$ ($L_w=72$), round-off at the 13th mantissa (the limiting precision for $L_w = 52$) cannot have propagated to the first 3 decimal places.
+Initial conditions were generated in standard IEEE double precision ($L_w=64$).
+This introduces a discrepancy with the low-$N$ $(\leq 64)$ experiments, for which the initial iteration was performed with $L_w = 52$, but if convergence is already achieved for $\epsilon=10^{-10}$ ($L_w=72$), round-off at the 13th mantissa (the limiting precision for $L_w = 52$) cannot have propagated to the first 3 decimal places.

 We adopted the initial conditions from \cite{1993ApJ...415..715G}.
 All objects then have the same mass and are distributed in a unit cube in phase space (position and velocity) using dimensionless $N$-body units.
-After generating random positions and velocities, the system was moved to the center of mass frame and scaled to virial equilibrium for the Newtonian solution.
-Note that the simulations run with a finite speed of light also use the identical same initial realizations as we run for the Newtonian case.
-The slight deviations from virial equilibrium in the relativistic initial conditions has no effect on our results, because we start measuring the phase-space distance at $t=1$, and by that time the system is well virialized.
-We validated and confirmed this statement by recalculating all simulations for $N=16$ with $v/c = 0.01$, but for which we scaled the initial conditions to virial equilibrium for $v/c=0.01$ by adapting masses and velocities according to \cite{1964ApJ...140.1512B}.
+After generating random positions and velocities, the system was moved to the center-of-mass frame and scaled to virial equilibrium for the Newtonian solution.
+The simulation runs with a finite speed of light also used the identical initial realizations as for the Newtonian case.
+The slight deviations from virial equilibrium in the relativistic initial conditions have no effect on our results because we started measuring the phase-space distance at $t=1$, and by that time, the system was well virialized.
+We validated and confirmed this statement by recalculating all simulations for $N=16$ with $v/c = 0.01$, for which we scaled the initial conditions to virial equilibrium for $v/c=0.01$ by adapting masses and velocities according to \cite{1964ApJ...140.1512B}, however.
 The difference between the Newtonian and the relativistically virialized initial conditions was negligible.

-The number of runs performed varies for each code and the number of particles, as listed in Table\,\ref{tab:number_of_runs}.
+The number of runs performed varied for each code and the number of particles, as listed in Table\,\ref{tab:number_of_runs}.
 In the second column, we list the number of runs performed with \PhFour.
-For the other runs, with \HermiteGRX\, and \Brutus\, the same initial realizations are adopted, but sometimes this is a subset.
-These calculations are performed up to $N=1$k using the same number of runs with the same initial conditions as in \cite{1993ApJ...415..715G}.
+For the other runs, with \HermiteGRX\, and \Brutus,\, the same initial realizations were adopted, but sometimes this was a subset.
+These calculations were performed up to $N=1$k using the same number of runs with the same initial conditions as in \cite{1993ApJ...415..715G}.

 We performed an additional series of simulations using \PhFour\, and \HermiteGRX, but with realizations generated using a \cite{1911MNRAS..71..460P} sphere and a King model \citep[$W_o = 12$,][]{1966AJ.....71...64K}.